The Zap: Kings Road Arches

 The arches were originally used by the fishermen for storing equipment.
 These were long and narrow with curved ceilings.
 Originally, The Zap consisted of two of these arches (entrance and performance area) before another one was added for a bar.
 In 1989 it underwent a massive overhaul which saw the opening of two more of the adjoining arches.
 This gave it a proper stage with a balcony and bar overlooking it.
 It was further enlarged in 1996 to include another arch.

 A balcony was added in the early 1990s giving direct views of the beach.
 The Zap was also one of only two nightclubs in the town to be given an extended licence in the early 1990s, allowing it to remain open after 2 am (the other venue was the Royal Escape).
 These two clubs competed for Brighton's late night club goers despite the licence restricting entry after 1 am.

 Move to new ownership

 The original Zap directors sold the club in 1997 to a larger company.
 The club closed for a week and re-opened under new ownership and management in December 1997 following the sale; the owners, management and promoters all changing.
 Only the Friday Promotion was kept on with the help of DJ Eric Powell until 1999.

-Zap Productions continued for some years before handing over all projects to the charity Zap Art which continues to create programmes and commission artists and companies in the field of street arts.
+Zap Productions continued for some years before handing over all projects to the charity Zap Art which continued to create programmes and commission artists and companies in the field of street arts.
+Zap Art was removed from the charity register in December 2019 due to ceasing operations.